futurestages/npcmusical/docs/business.md

 ---

 ## Licensing & Touring
-The application of XR technology, especially web-based virtual reality, allows *Non-Player Character* to be performed and experienced in a variety of modes and formats.
+The application of XR technology, especially web-based virtual reality, allows *Non-Player Character* to be performed and experienced in a variety of modes and formats, outlined in our [`Technical Deck`](./technical-deck.md).
 First and foremost, *NPC* is a work of live musical theater performed with a live audience who may watch and interact with a live, singing actor in virtual reality.
 Previously, the show has successfully presented on-site at traditional stage/cinema venues, at pop-up events or activations in non-traditional spaces, livestreamed to a partner's video platform, and entirely virtual/remote.
 We are open to working with your specific audience and event needs, with a mission to introduce as many new audiences as possible to this exciting story and technology.

 ### How to Tour/Host the Show
 As the experience is accessible via web browser, we need only to open a link on the computer already connected to the venue's projector and plug our audio input into the venue's sound system.
 Audiences have delighted in a hybrid, in-person experience where **Four (4) audience 'Participants' share the "stage area" with the live Performer while the remaining 'Spectators' watch the virtual world and characters projected on a large screen or wall.**